DevNom7/solar-system/README.md

 ## Getting Started

+1) Download the zip file under the green code button
-1) Open the solar-system folder
+2) Unzip the file and open the solar-system folder
-2) Open the solar-system.html file
+3) Open the solar-system.html file
-3) Click buttons on the interactive webpage to see more 💯
+4) Click buttons on the interactive webpage to see more 💯
-4) My LinkedIn is added for you to add me 😎
+5) My LinkedIn is added for you to add me 😎